0xh3xa/algorithms/README.md

 2. Games (Go, Hex)
 3. Dynamic connectivity
 4. Last common ancestor
-5. Hoshen-kopelman algorithm in pyhsics
+5. Hoshen-kopelman algorithm in physics

 ### Percolation
 A model for many physical systems
 - N-by-N grid of sites
 - Each site is open probability p (or blocked with probability 1-p)
-- System percolatres iff top and bottom are connected by open sites
+- System percolates iff top and bottom are connected by open sites
 - Applications in real life

 | Model | System | Vacant site | Occupied site | Percolates |